LoyolaChicagoBooks/introcs-csharp/rst/lab-division-sentences.rst

     double quotientDouble = numeratorDouble/denominator;
     ...

-Remember: at least operand in a quotient must be double to get a double result.
+Remember: at least one operand in a quotient must be double to get a double result.

 To help you
 get started with your program code,